KetaoChen/LeetCode/DP/README.md

     Beautiful Arrangement, TSP, SuperString, Number of Squareful Arrays

+**Digit:** Use tree analysis, divide the cur number into two part.
+On the upper bound or not.

+    Find All Good Strings, Number of Digit One

 ### Tricks
 1. Initialization.
 Sometimes, it is difficult to find.
 So use dfs + memo is easier to solve. e.g. 1340.
 Jump Game V